-You can't start developing for the web without knowing the fundamentals.
-This module talks about the HTTP
+You can't start developing for the web without knowing the fundamentals of

 - Status Codes

 - RESTful Architecture